Sources

 The core information required by the SPHSource module is the set of arrays containing the properties of the particles making up the source.
 These are particle coordinates xyz_g, velocities vxyz_g, HI masses mHI_g, smoothing lengths hsm_g and temperatures T_g.
 All of these require units attached (see above).

 The position of the source is defined by the (0, 0, 0) coordinate location.
-A particle at y=0 will be placed at the nominal right ascension of the source (see below), and a particle at z=0 at its nominal declination.
+The y axis corresponds to right ascension and the z azis to declination, such that a particle at z=0 will be placed at the nominal right ascension of the source (see below), and a particle at y=0 at its nominal declination.
 Particles offset from the centre will correspondingly be offset in angle from the centre RA and Dec according to their offsets in y and z at the distance of the particles.
 The line of sight toward the centre of the source is along the x-axis, so loosely speaking the x-component of the particle velocities determines the channels in which they contribute flux.
 A particle at the centre of the source with zero velocity in the x direction will contribute flux in the channel corresponding to the systemic velocity of the source.
 More accurately, MARTINI implements a full perspective projection (in contrast to a parallel projection) and accounts for the 3D structure of the source.
 This means that the “observer” could even be placed inside a galaxy to simulate Galactic observations, yielding accurate results within the limitations of the resolution of the simulation.
 Users can rotate/translate particle coordinates to obtain the desired viewing angle to their source before passing the arrays to the source module, however the source module also offers features to manipulate the source orientation and visualise previews of the mock observation.
 These are explained below.

 The HI masses and temperatures of the particles are straightforward to understand.
 Both are often tabulated directly in simulation snapshots.
 If temperature is not present, usually a related quantity such as internal energy is, from which the temperatures can be calculated.
 If HI masses are not available, calculating neutral hydrogen fractions and partitioning the neutral hydrogen into its atomic and molecular phases may be necessary.
 How best to do this depends on the details of individual simulations.
 More information is best sought from relevant publications, the documentation of the simulations in question, or the teams that developed the simulations.
 For simulations with a corresponding source module in MARTINI, any calculations needed to obtain temperatures and HI masses are implemented in the code.